hbc/dc_2016_04/lessons/09_automating_workflow.md

 ```

+### Positional parameters (input files)
-2. At the moment this script will only call variants for `SRR098283.fastq`, but we want to grant it more flexibility so that it can be run on any FASTQ file that we give it as input.
+At the moment this script will only call variants for `SRR098283.fastq`, but we want to grant it more flexibility so that it can be run on any FASTQ file that we give it as input.

 We can specify a filename as input using **positional parameters**.
 Positional parameters allow flexibility within a script.